Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: DL-based CSI Feedback for RIS-assisted Multi-user Systems

-Given that the encoder of the CoCsiNet at the UE is the same as many existing feedback frameworks without UE cooperation, the NN parameter number and floating-point operations do not increase.
-Although an extra shared decoder exists at the BS, which increases the NN complexity, little effect can be exerted on the running speed of the CSI reconstruction process because the computation power is not limited at the BS, and three decoders can run parallelly.
+The encoder in RIS-CoCsiNet at the UE mirrors many of the prevailing feedback frameworks that do not incorporate UE cooperation.
+As such, the number of NN parameters and the floating-point operations remain unchanged.
+Although an additional shared decoder is present at the BS, heightening the NN's complexity, it marginally impacts the speed of CSI reconstruction.
+This is because the BS is not constrained by computational power, and the three decoders can be performed parallelly.